 On 4th December the ladies performed at Coppull Lane, Wigan.
 They arrived in the town at mid-day and made their way to the Green Man Inn to change into their strips.
 The weather was appalling, the rain coming down in torrents, and the potential spectators waited in the lane outside the ground, unwilling to hand over their money until they were certain the ladies would turn out.
 When they did, at a few minutes past three, there was a rush for the turnstiles, and the gate was fairly reasonable considering the conditions.
 Somewhat predictably the Wigan Observer focussed on the players' attire, describing it as "not very becoming," and noted that the players "did not present a very elegant appearance after the match - many who had arrived with frizzy hair left with it quite straight."
 There was some reporting of the play however; the Reds were said to have had the best of the play, and some good shots were put in by a brunette, but were saved by the (male) goalkeeper who the reporter thought had "played rather too well considering the sort of opponents he had got."
 The Blues scored first, but the Reds soon equalised, and then produced a winner.

 On 13th April 1896 a match billed as "Mrs Graham's Eleven versus London and District" took place at Mowbray Road, South Shields where a large number of spectators were in attendance.
 The teams played in light blue and dark blue strips.
 To judge by the report in the Daily Chronicle, the level of football had not improved, and was extremely one-sided, so much so that the goalkeeper and full-back of one side procured an extra ball and spent part of the game practising penalties to entertain the spectators at that end.
-The game concluded in a goalless draw.
-No players' names were given in the match reports, so it is not clear whether the "London and District" team were, in fact, the BLFC.
+The game finished in a goalless draw.

 To add to the uncertainty, the Shields Gazette reported on another match, also at Mowbray Road, on the same evening.
 In this game the Whites defeated the Greens by 1 goal to nil.
 It seems hardly credible that the reporters could confuse both the score, and the colours of the strips, and yet in both matches it was reported that the play was so one-sided that the goalkeeper and full-backs of the winning team spent part of the game playing amongst themselves with a separate ball.
 Without a third, independent account of affairs, it must remain a matter of conjecture as to whether one, or two games were in fact played.